DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Datasets

+There is a vast world of data out there.
+Available for free.
 To get started looking for datasets, Google for: `interesting data sets`

 Regional datasets
 * [Durham OpenData](https://live-durhamnc.opendata.arcgis.com/)